Parent & Child Group COVID-19 Safety Guidelines – 5th April 2021

 Covid-19 has been recognised as a pandemic by the World Health Organisation.
 Holdfast Beach School places the health and safety of their staff, volunteers and participants above all else.
 We will ensure that all necessary measures and procedures are put in place to minimise the spread of COVID-19.
-At the time of writing, the UK Government has confirmed that the Administrative County of Kent will be subject to Tier 3 (Very High Risk) Covid-19 Restrictions when England finishes the period of National Restrictions on 2nd December 2020.
+At the time of writing, the UK Government has confirmed that England is on “Step One of the Roadmap out of Lockdown”, which allows Parent & Child Groups to run with 15 participants (excluding children under 5 and staff)

 Holdfast Beach School are doing everything that we can to provide a safe environment in relation to COVID-19.
 However, it is important to recognise that this stage of re-opening, there is a degree of risk.
 But with our activities taking place outside there is fresh air available, more space to distance and less contact with shared surfaces which can transmit the virus.

 These safety guidelines are for all parents and carers to read prior to attending any groups during this time.

 Please read this document carefully.
 By confirming your place at Beach School, you are agreeing to its contents.